ECASLab/cynq/docs/GettingStarted.md

 ### Converting serial code to stream-based parallel code

-Basically, you can starting to code sequentially.
+Basically, you can code sequentially.
 If you want to move it to a stream, create a stream and add it to the first argument.

 For example: